Heat Safety

 Stay hydrated!

 In addition to the "We're Cool" cooling locations, there are designated water locations around the Valley, where you can get a FREE bottle of water to stay hydrated.
 Phoenix Parks and Recreation Centers, Senior Centers and other city buildings.
-Download a full list of water hydration locations (PDF).
+For a list of all Phoenix locations view the Heat Relief Network Map.

 Take a Hike.
 Do it Right.